fdobad/fire2am-kitral/readme_user.md

 1. Getting QGIS
 2. Getting the plugin

-## Preparation
+## Files Preparation
+#### 0. Formats:

-#### 0. Locale is plain english without special chars (á, é, ... ñ), dates are isoformated (yymmdd)
+- Locale is plain english without special chars (á, é, ... ñ)
+- Dates are isoformated (YYmmDD HH:MM:SS)
-Spanish localized files using `,` as decimal separator, must be replaced to `.`
+- Spanish localized files using `,` as decimal separator, __must be replaced to `.`__
-    Linux solution: `$ sed -i -e 's/,/\./g' *.asc`
+    - Linux solution: `$ sed -i -e 's/,/\./g' *.asc`

-#### 1. Project:
+#### 1. Project location:
+- File and folder names __must avoid the space character__ (also avoid cloud folders that modify your files without asking)
-Is recommended to start in an empty folder, name and save an empty qgis project. _This will enable the 'Project Home' folder in the 'Browser' panel._
+- The safest is to start in a empty folder and save a new empty qgis project. _This will enable the 'Project Home' folder in the 'Browser' panel (to drag & drop things into)._
-Setup its Coordinate Reference System (CRS):
+- Setup its Coordinate Reference System (CRS):
+     - By clicking on the bottom right corner (left to the 'Messages' button that opens the very useful log panel btw) world icon
-`Menu > Project > Properties (Ctrl+Shift+P) > CRS (on the vertical left tab)`
+     - Or by `Menu > Project > Properties > CRS (on the vertical left tab)`
+     - Or keyboard shortcut `Ctrl+Shift+P`

+    Known used CRSs:
      - PREVINCAT : UTM 31N ETRS89
      - Chile North : PSAD56 / UTM zone 19S

 #### 2. Instance Rasters:
-_Beware: All layers must be .asc files with matching CRS, extent and resolution.
-Use QGIS processing algorithm clip to polygon if they don't match!_
+- All layers must be ascii AAIGrid formatted .asc files with matching CRS, extent and resolution. _Use QGIS processing algorithm clip to polygon if they don't match!_

-_Beware PREVINCAT_: The header (first 6 lines) for ascii files must have 1 space between data, it contains multiple, change it to just 1 space:
+- The header (first 6 lines) for asc files __must have 1 space__ between its data, i.e., `ncols 40` not `ncols    40`
+    - _This happens on PREVINCAT data_
-    Linux solution `$ sed -i -e '1,6 s/\s\+/ /g' *asc` 2.1 Copy the ascii raster files into the project's folder
+    - Linux solution `$ sed -i -e '1,6 s/\s\+/ /g' *asc`

+1. Copy the ascii raster files into the 'Project Home' folder
-2.2 Drag and drop from `Project Home` (Browser panel) into the `Layers panel`
+2. Drag and drop from 'Project Home' (Browser panel) into the 'Layers panel'
-3.3 Set up the proper CRS for each layer
-    `Select layer(s), 2dary click, 'Set CRS...'`
+3. Set up the proper CRS for each layer by: `Select layer(s) > 2dary click > 'Set CRS...'`

-__Unexpected and unexplained errors will occur if the CRSs are not correctly set!__
+__Expect errors if layers and project CRS are not set!__

 #### 3. Weather files:
+Cell2Fire simulator currently support a single wind direction and speed for the whole grid.
+This vector can change overtime and between scenarios.
-There are two flavors: whether a single `Weather.csv` file or a folder with sequentially numerated `Weather/Weather1..N.csv` files.
+- There are two flavors: whether a single `Weather.csv` file or a folder with sequentially numerated `Weather/Weather1..N.csv` files.

     Headers: Instance,datetime,WD,WS,FireScenario
     Instance: any string
     datetime: YYYY-mm-DD[T]HH:MM:SS format HOURLY spaced!!
     Wind Direction: 0-359 integer
     Wind Speed: positive integer
     FireScenario: integer (deprecated?)

 - Datetimes are used for timestamping the fire evolution polygons (isochrones or animation frames) on single fire simulations, so hourly separated data is recommended (if you use the same value for two rows, the animation won't work at post processing, but the simulation will be fine)
 - For PREVINCAT `.wnd` files a reformater script is provided on [extras folder]().
 Usage example:
 ```